NBA Trade Rumors, News: DeMarcus Cousins, Carmelo Anthony And Other Development

-The NBA Trade deadline is coming up, and the NBA trade rumors are going full throttle at who’s getting traded for whom.
+The NBA trade deadline is coming up, and the NBA trade rumors are going full throttle at who’s getting traded for whom.
 Interested to know the latest dealings?
 Here are the latest and hottest developments right now.

 Sacramento Kings is trading DeMarcus Cousins

-Note: Update: It’s official – Cousins is going to the New Orleans Pelicans along with Omri Casspi for Langston Gallaway, Buddy Hield, and Tyreke Evans.
-The Kings will also get the Pelicans’ first- and second-round picks in the 2017 NBA Draft, according to the league sources of The Vertical.